mleonardallen/CarND-Behavioral-Cloning/README.md

 For regularization, a spatial dropout operation is added after each convolutional layer.
 Spatial dropout layers drop entire 2D features maps instead of individual features.

-For non-linearity, RELU activationd are used for each convolutional, as well as each fully connected layer.
+For non-linearity, ELU activationd are used for each convolutional, as well as each fully connected layer.
+ELU activations offer the same protection against vanishing gradiant as RELU, and in addition, ELUs have negative values, which allows them to push the mean activations closer to zero, improving the efficiency of gradient descent.

 The output from the forth convolutional layer is flattened and fed into a classifier composed of four fully connected layers.
 The fully connected layers each reduce the number of features with the final layer outputting a single coninuous value.